lazizrakhmat/laziz-rakhmat/README.md

 I'm a Data Scientist Developer and very passionate about Computer Vision

-- 🎓 Education: I am studying Bachelor of Logistics at Auezov University in Kazakhstan.
+- 🎓 Education: I am studying Bachelor Information Technology at Auezov University in Kazakhstan.

 - 😅 Fun fact: I like to travel around the world.